mattschrader/tidy-data/README.md

 You should create one R script called run_analysis.R that does the following.

    1. Merges the training and the test sets to create one data set.
    2. Extracts only the measurements on the mean and standard deviation for each measurement.
    3. Uses descriptive activity names to name the activities in the data set
    4. Appropriately labels the data set with descriptive variable names.
    5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## How run_analysis.R works

+    The script follows the five steps given in the project disciption.
+    1. Merge the data into their respective categories and then into one data set.
+    2. Extract only the measurements on the mean and standard deviation for each measurement.
+    3. Name the activities with their descriptive avtivity names.
+    4. Label the data set with descriptive variable names.
+    5. Create a tidy data set from the orignal data set that also contains the average of each variable for each activity and each subject.
+In addition, send the tidy data to a file called "clean_data.txt".